Parent and Family Peer Support Groups

 Held every Monday evening 7pm-8.30pm at Currambine Community Centre, 64 Delamere Avenue, Currambine, WA.

-Simply turn up or call the service on 9442 5050 for more information.
+You can simply turn up to this meeting or call the service on 9442 5050 for more information.

 What people have said

-Here’s what people have said about attending our Peer Support Groups and BE SMART course:
+Here’s what people have said about attending our Peer Support Groups and Six STEPS:

-- “I leave this course feeling more able to cope with the situation.
+“I leave this program feeling more able to cope with the situation.
 I also have hope for our future.”

-- “The course changed how I look at the situation and has given me information on how to go forward, I’d recommend it to anyone.”
+“The program changed how I look at the situation and has given me information on how to go forward, I’d recommend it to anyone.”